ms-iot/content/en-US/win10/samples/HelloWorld.md

 ##'Hello, World!'
 Sample

 ###Create a new C# project
 You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\HelloWorld`, but as an exercise, this tutorial will take you through the complete steps to create this app from scratch.
+You need to make sure you have installed the Windows IoT Core Project Templates from [here](https://visualstudiogallery.msdn.microsoft.com/06507e74-41cf-47b2-b7fe-8a2624202d36).

 1. Start Visual Studio 2015.